-Australia has been selected for the third time in history to host the Olympic Games.
-On Wednesday night, the International Olympic Committee declared Brisbane would be the host city for the 2032 Games.
+Now that Australia has been selected for the third time in history to host the Olympic Games, important planning issues are underway.

 Enter the humble bin chicken.

-While Australia is home to many iconic national animals, none strikes a chord in the hearts of Aussies like the bin chicken, AKA the Australian white ibis.
+While Australia is home to many iconic national animals, none strikes a chord in the hearts of Aussies like the bin chicken AKA the Australian white ibis.
+In fact, calls to make the bin chicken the mascot for the games have been made since the Olympic selection for 2032 was first announced.

 — Arthur Chrenkoff (@TheDailyChrenk) July 21, 2021

-The bin chicken is actually a native Australian bird — not a foreign import or originating from Egypt as some would have it — and has made its home amongst the refuse and detritus of Australian cities up and down the east coast of the country.
+The bin chicken is actually a native Australian bird — not a foreign import originating from Egypt, as some would have it — and has made its home amongst the refuse and detritus of Australian cities up and down the east coast of the country.
+Many Aussies know this and have been behind the bird since day one.

-While the city celebrated, with fireworks going off across Brisbane, social media lit up with demands for the bird to become our mascot for the upcoming games.
+When the city celebrated its Olympic selection, with fireworks going off across Brisbane, social media lit up with demands for the bird to become our mascot for the games.

 — Julia Kite-Laidlaw (@juliakite) July 21, 2021